Multi-Winner Voting with Approval Preferences: Algorithms and Computational Complexity

-In this section, we discuss computational problems related to ABC rules and algorithms that solve these problems.
-As we have seen in \Cref{sec:computational-complexity}, many ABC rules are difficult to compute.
-Hence, a thorough algorithmic analysis is paramount to a practical application of these rules.
+\intro{In this chapter, we discuss computational problems related to ABC rules and algorithms that solve these problems.
+We consider algorithmic techniques such as integer linear programming, fixed-parameter algorithms, approximation algorithms, and algorithms for structured domains.
+We further consider algorithmic aspects of proportionality and strategic voting.}

-Many algorithms that we discuss in this section are available in the Python \textsf{abcvoting} library~\cite{abcvoting}.
+In this chapter, we discuss computational problems related to ABC rules and algorithms that solve these problems.
+We start by discussing the computational complexity of ABC rules.
+As many ABC rules are computationally difficult, a thorough algorithmic analysis is paramount to a practical application of these rules.
+We consider algorithmic techniques such as integer linear programming, fixed-parameter algorithms, approximation algorithms, and algorithms for structured domains.
+Moreover, we discuss computational questions related to proportionality and to strategic voting.